iScsc/blog.iscsc.fr/README.md

 ### Production

+### TL;DR
+- create SSL certificates (needed for HTTPS)
+- *create* the build directory with the right permissions
+- *start* the nginx web server with a docker command
+- *build* the website with a docker command
+- enjoy the website!

-#### Create SSL certification
+#### Create SSL certificates

 To set up HTTPS, you will need valid SSL certificates.
 If you deploy the app for the first time, follow these instructions:

-- Comment or delete the whole server section about 443 in the `nginx.conf` file.
+- Comment or delete the whole server section about port 443 in the `nginx.conf` file.

 ```diff
 - server {